-- 1. possession/transfer of a weapon\

-- 2. threatening another person with a weapon\

-- 3. threatening or intimidating school staff\

-- 4. threatening or intimidating other students

-- 5. physically abusing a member of the school staff\

-- 6. illegally occupying or blocking in any way school property with the intent to deprive others of its uses

-- 7. possession and/or use of illegal drugs, including alcohol\

-- 8. selling drugs or alcohol\

-- 9. assault and battery

-- 10. bomb threats\

-- 11. igniting fires or fireworks\,

-- 12. vandalism

-- 13. indecent exposure\

-- 14. sexual offenses,

-- 15. unlawful assembly

-- 16. violation of Policy JICFAA- Harassment, Intimidation, or Bullying\

-- 17. violation of Policy JCAD- Gang Activity or Association\ or violation of Regulation JCAD-R- Gang Activity or Association\

-- 18. disrupting a lawful assembly (major)

-- 19. cruelty to animals

-- 20. extortion

-- 21. loading/attempting to load software or files onto district network without permission of the MIS Department

-- 22. computer vandalism

-- 23. possession of illegal pornographic materials

-- 24. setting off fire alarms or discharging a fire extinguisher

-- 25. gambling
+- 1. possession, use or transfer of a weapons or other illegal materials - 2. threatening to take the life or inflict bodily harm upon school staff or other students - 3. theft, possession or sale of stolen property - 4. vandalism or destruction of property (major) - 5. sexual offenses - 6. arson, igniting fires or fireworks - 7. gambling - 8. bomb/destructive devices threats - 9. furnishing or selling drugs, alcohol or unauthorized substances - 10. assault and battery - 11. physically abusing a member of the school staff - 12. threatening with a weapon - 13. setting off fire alarms or discharging a fire extinguisher - 14. violation of Policy JICFAA- Harassment, Intimidation, or Bullying - 15. violation of Policy JCAD- Gang Activity or Association or violation of Regulation JCAD-R- Gang Activity or Association - 16. possession and/or use of illegal drugs, including alcohol - 17. cruelty to animals - 20. extortion - 21. loading/attempting to load software or files onto district network without permission of the IT Department - 22. computer vandalism